 The GEC notes one Russian foundation, one think tank with ties to military structures, one Canadian circle of Western intermediaries, and four disinformation Russian branches.
 Their numbers of followers are not noticeably high, because they are mainly workshops for cultivating narratives and recruiting talented authors.
-The lowest, third level of disseminators takes care of the real million-user reach, namely accounts and pages on social networks, robotic accounts and variously interconnected media of the disinformation scene, which usually no longer have a direct connection to state actors, only take over their narratives and push them inside the circle of its consumers.
+The lowest, third level of disseminators takes care of the real million-user reach, namely accounts and pages on social networks, robotic accounts and variously interconnected media of the disinformation scene, which usually no longer have a direct connection to state actors.

 The third — the lowest — propagation level is used for amplification and can no longer be referred to as a “proxy”.
 It is a separate distribution network, which can be filled with custom narratives to order; the customer can be anyone, it does not have to be just Russia.
 This level and its relationship to the whole structure of the disinformation ecosystem is very clearly mapped in the White Paper of the Taiwanese research firm Trend Micro.
 It offers a very clear insight into the organizational structure of the Russian and Chinese propaganda machinery.
 Its authors, developers and security experts Gu, Kropotov and Jarochkin, provide even to a less familiar eye with an insight into both concepts of the disinformation “machine”.